Erie Indemnity Company (ERIE) Shares Soar Above 1-Year High - News Heater

-Erie Indemnity Company (NASDAQ: ERIE) has experienced a rise in its stock price by 16.99 compared to its previous closing price of 220.37.
-However, the company has seen a gain of 22.77% in its stock price over the last five trading days.
+Erie Indemnity Company (NASDAQ: ERIE) has seen a rise in its stock price by 0.29 in relation to its previous close of 274.19.
+However, the company has experienced a 23.89% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Erie Indemnity Company (NASDAQ: ERIE) Right Now?